 - 13.5.2 Local Plan Policy GEN2 seeks to promote good design requiring that development should meet with the criteria set out in that policy.
 Regard should be had to the scale form, layout and appearance of the development and to safeguarding important environmental features in its setting to reduce the visual impact of the new buildings where appropriate.
-Furthermore, development should not have a materially adverse effect on the reasonable occupation and enjoyment of residential properties as a result of loss of privacy, loss of daylight, overbearing or overshadowing. - 13.5.3 The application has been submitted with an illustrative masterplan and layout plan; together with illustrative site sections-showing potentially how this development form could be accommodated on the site.
+Furthermore, development should not have a materially adverse effect on the reasonable occupation and enjoyment of residential properties as a result of loss of privacy, loss of daylight, overbearing or overshadowing. - 13.5.3 The application has been submitted with an illustrative masterplan and layout plan; together with illustrative site sections showing potentially how this development form could be accommodated on the site.
 The details submitted also show green landscape features such as orchards, greens, play areas and blue landscape features such as including 2 swales.
-The indicative layout also shows the provision of a heritage trail which will-encircle the site and link to the public right of way which transcends the northern part of the site in a ne-sw direction. - 13.5.4 Whilst the illustrative material indicates that there is a potential to provide the number of units proposed; further consideration is required of the precise details including the relationship with the surrounding heritage assets.
-Section plans have been provided which indicate an intention to provide a form of development that is similar in height to its surrounds. - 13.5.5 Again, due to the nature of the application process; wherein comments have not been obtained from Essex Design Services (and will be submitted directly to the Planning Inspectorate); it is not possible for the

-Local Planning Authority to provide further detail on this aspect of the development.
+The indicative layout also shows the provision of a heritage trail which will encircle the site and link to the public right of way which transcends the northern part of the site in a ne sw direction. - 13.5.4 Whilst the illustrative material indicates that there is a potential to provide the number of units proposed; further consideration is required of the precise details including the relationship with the surrounding heritage assets and landscape characteristics.
+Section plans have been provided which indicate an intention to provide a form of development that is similar in height to its surrounds, and which does not adversely impact the surrounding landscape.
+It is likely that development will have an impact on the setting of heritage assets that are in close proximity of the site. - 13.5.5 However, due to the nature of the application process; wherein comments have not been obtained from Essex Place Services (and will be submitted directly to the Planning Inspectorate); it is not possible for the Local Planning Authority to provide further detail on this aspect of the development.